uli28/ng-dev/demos/03-fundamentals/ng-fundamentals/src/assets/markdown/buildin-directives.md

-- Buildin Directives typically encapsulate reusable functionality.
+- Build-in Directives typically encapsulate reusable functionality.
 They are attributes that you can attach to most tags.

 - Make sure you also examine the routerLink directive in `navbar.component.html`